StephenChong96/OpenCV-Python-With-Arduino/README.md

 <p align="center">
 <img align="center" alt="gif" src="Extra\.gif" height="100" />

 This is a project for STEM Playground in collaboration with IEEE Curtin Malaysia Student Branch.
-Here, OpenCV Haar Cascade Classifier Pyserial will be used.
+Here, OpenCV Haar Cascade Classifier and Pyserial will be used.
 Finally, OpenCV will output the face coordinates to the arduino, allowing the servo motor to track the movement of the face.
  - Added Face Recognizer
  - Changed cv2.rectangle colour